Van Gogh Museum is an art museum dedicated to the 19th-century painter Vincent Van Gogh and his contemporaries.

 5. Self-portrait as a painter

-Paris had exhausted him physically and mentally, and that’s why he painted himself sad in the painting.
+Paris had exhausted him physically and mentally, so he painted himself sad in the painting.

 Image: Vangoghmuseum.nl